CURRICULUM

 Preliminary Examinations

-The Graduate School mandates a preliminary evaluation of a student's fitness to proceed on to conducting thesis research.
-The Preliminary Exam in NSP consists of both written and oral components.
-For the oral exam, the Exam Committee questions students for ~45 minutes on concepts taught to the students during the first-year coursework.
-The goal is to determine how well this material has been learned by the student.
+At the end of the first year, students must complete the Preliminary Exam which evaluates a student's fitness to proceed on to conducting thesis research.
+The NSP Preliminary Exam consists of both written and oral components.
+For the~45 min. oral exam, the Exam Committee evaluates student knowledge of concepts covered in first-year coursework.

 Graduate Teaching